Certification & Credentialing

 Real-time diagnostic reasoning

-The platform presents a composite case with DAT scores, session notes, and client history.
-You work through it in real time: assessment interpretation, cascade hypothesis, intervention sequencing, and scope-of-practice flags.
+The platform presents a composite case with assessment scores, session notes, and client history.
+You work through it in real time: assessment interpretation, a working hypothesis, intervention sequencing, and scope-of-practice flags.
 AI scores each section against the 5-section rubric.

 All 5 sections must pass